Merzenval/MLR-Cancer-analysis/README.md

 I work on the project alone with some advice from Professor Nicola Armstrong The project was done 100 percent in R.
 The professor provided the data, but I had no idea where the data came from.
-The main project file is named "final.Rmd"
+The main project file is named "main.Rmd"
 The data of the project is named "Cancer.Rdata"
 The report file is named "Report.pdf"